yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/146643833-9cb3aebb-5674-4f94-936a-96e5a64a6c5d.png" />
 </p>

+**Note:** ```Transfer learning``` is used to pre-train the CNN section of the R-CNN model, and then fine tune that model to this specific task.
+Researchers identified a large **auxilary dataset** for pre-training.
+The pre-training auxiliary task is helping the model to perform its **domain specific task** better.
+Note that the images in the auxiliary dataset are not warped, like the region proposals used in this object detection task.
+These images also don't have bounding box labels, but the auxiliary data can still be used for pre-training, even when it's different than the data that's used for the desired domain specific task.
+The auxiliary data can help the model learn generally useful feature extraction, if it's a large dataset.
+So pre-training is normally performed on very large datasets, even if there are different classes or different formats than the actual final task that we want to perform.

 #### 3.4.4 RCNN Issues
 Training RCNN is slow and expensive because:
 - the selective search algorithm extracts approx. 2000 regions of interest per image which is slow